mui/mui-x/docs/data/tree-view/simple-tree-view/customization/customization.md

 {{"demo": "GmailTreeView.js"}}

-### ContentComponent prop

-You can use the `ContentComponent` prop and the `useTreeItem` hook to further customize the behavior of the TreeItem.

-Such as limiting expansion to clicking the expand icon:
+### Limit expansion to icon container

+The demo below shows how to use a custom content for the Tree View, and limit the expansion of the Tree Items to the `iconContainer`

 {{"demo": "IconExpansionTreeView.js", "defaultCodeOpen": false}}

-Or increasing the width of the item state indicator to be full-width:

-{{"demo": "BarTreeView.js", "defaultCodeOpen": false}}